-To start the fire, make sure the ash is out of the pot by removing the front brick and pushing the ash through the air opening in the back of the stove with the fire poker, making sure damper is all the way to the right side and totally open for the ash to go through and land in the ash pan below.
-Replace the front brick and fill up the hopper with the amount you want to burn.
 Open the door of the stove and use a propane torch to light the pellets on the left and right and center of the pot moving back and forth.
-Hold the torch on each section for about 5 to 10 seconds and repeat.
-Now close the door and see if you have a flame.
+Hold the torch on each section for about 20 to 30 seconds and repeat.
+Close the door and see if you have a flame.
 If you do, then the stove will continue to light on its own.
 If you do not have a flame after closing the door, then repeat the lighting procedure.
-Have the damper handle in the light / Run position in the center of the stove.
-Always make sure to close the door immediately after starting the fire.
-A couple of times lighting the stove, you will figure out what works best for you.
-The stove burns best at 1/2 opening of the draft handle towards the center of the stove.
-It is designed to burn in this position only with a single burn rate.
-(Damper can be moved slightly to the right for higher elevation installations.)
-Different lengths of chimney, and the 2 types of chimneys used for configuration, elevation, and temperature play roles in how the fire will burn.
+Make sure to close the door immediately after starting the fire.
+After a couple of times lighting the stove, you will figure out what works best for you.
+Slide the damper to the medium position between the 2 lines on the damper slide.
+The stove burns best with the damper in the center position between the 2 lines on the damper slide for a medium burn.